The Brauer loop scheme and orbital varieties: More on Xp

 \begin{Lemma} Consider matrices $M\in E$ of the form

 in the rows and columns for which we chose $\mathrm{mod}\ N$ representatives of the form $i<i+1<\rho(i)<\rho(i+1)<i+N$, where the parameters satisfy $t_i t_{\rho(i)}=t_{i+1}t_{\rho(i+1)}\ne0$; and whose other non-zero entries are $M_{k,l}=t_k$ where $\rho(k)=l$ and $k<l<k+N$.
-Then the union of their orbits by conjugation by $U$ is a dense subset of $X_\rho$. \end{Lemma} \begin{proof} First consider the projection $(R,L)\mapsto R$ (we may assume by cyclic invariance $i=1$, which means that on the picture of the lemma, the projection corresponds to keeping the first 4 columns of the matrix).
-The resulting matrix $R$ has the same non-zero entries as $\rho_<$ and so is in $B\cdot \rho_<$.
+Then the union of their orbits by conjugation by $\mathcal U_N$ is a dense subset of $X_\rho$. \end{Lemma} \begin{proof} First consider the projection $(U,L)\mapsto U$ (we may assume by cyclic invariance $i=1$, which means that on the picture of the lemma, the projection corresponds to keeping the first 4 columns of the matrix).
+The resulting matrix $U$ has the same non-zero entries as $\rho_<$ and so is in $B_N\cdot \rho_<$.
 Furthermore $(M^2)_{i,i+N} =t_i t_{\rho(i)}$ and $(M^2)_{i+1,i+1+N}=t_{i+1}t_{\rho(i+1)}$, so these two quantities are equal.
-The matrices of the lemma therefore belong to $F_\rho \cap \{ M: (M^2)_{i,i+N}=(M^2)_{i+1,i+1+N}\} \subset X_\rho$. $X_\rho$ is by definition stable by conjugation by $U$, so their orbits sit inside $X_\rho$.
+The matrices of the lemma therefore belong to $F_\rho \cap \{ M: (M^2)_{i,i+N}=(M^2)_{i+1,i+1+N}\} \subset X_\rho$. $X_\rho$ is by definition stable by conjugation by $\mathcal U_N$, so their orbits sit inside $X_\rho$.

 Next we compute the dimension of a single (generic) orbit.
-For that we consider the infinitesimal stabilizer of $U$ on $M$ of the form of the lemma.
-The equation $M P = P M$ (where $P$ is strictly upper triangular) takes the same form as in Thm.~4 of \cite{KZJ}, namely for each pair of chords of $\rho$ we have associated equations: $\{j,\rho(j)\}$ and $\{k,\rho(k)\}$: \begin{enumerate} \item The chords $\{j,\rho(j)\}$ and $\{k,\rho(k)\}$ do not cross each other: , in which case we can choose representatives $j<\rho(j)< k<\rho(k)<j+N$ and we find:
+For that we consider the infinitesimal stabilizer of $\mathcal U_N$ on $M$ of the form of the lemma.
+The equation $M P = P M$ (where $P$ is strictly upper triangular) takes the same form as in Thm.~4 of \cite{KZJ} (correcting a small error in the proof), namely for each pair of chords of $\rho$ we have associated equations: $\{j,\rho(j)\}$ and $\{k,\rho(k)\}$: \begin{enumerate} \item The chords $\{j,\rho(j)\}$ and $\{k,\rho(k)\}$ do not cross each other: \linkpattern[shape=circle,alias=false,numbering={1/k,2/\rho(k),3/j,4/\rho(j)}]{1/2,3/4} in which case we can choose representatives $j<\rho(j)< k<\rho(k)<j+N$ and we find:

 (note that they form groups of two, related by a rotation of $180^\circ$ or equivalently exchange of $j$ and $k$).
-They are generically (for non-zero $t$'s) non-trivial and independent from each other. \item The chords $\{ j,\rho(j)\}$ and $\{ k,\rho(k)\}$ cross each other: , in which case we can choose representatives $j< k<\rho(j)<\rho(k)<j+N$ and we find
+For generic (i.e., non-zero) $t$'s there are four independent equations. \item The chords $\{ j,\rho(j)\}$ and $\{ k,\rho(k)\}$ cross each other: \linkpattern[shape=circle,alias=false,numbering={1/\rho(j),2/\rho(k),3/j,4/k}]{1/3,2/4} in which case we can choose representatives $j< k<\rho(j)<\rho(k)<j+N$ and we find

 (all these equations are obtained from each other by rotation of $90^\circ$, which is the symmetry of the diagram).
 If $\{i,i+1\}\not\subset \{j,k,\rho(j),\rho(k)\}$, then generically, $t_j t_{\rho(j)}\ne t_k t_{\rho(k)}$ and the linear system is non-degenerate, so that there are exactly four independent equations.